Eastern Mennonite University: History

-Views on same-sex relationships
+Beliefs

+Marriage

 The school's "Community Lifestyle Commitment" statement had been cited as reason for terminating the employment of faculty and staff members who were sexually active gay men or lesbians.
 In 2004, then-President Loren Swartzendruber stated that the university's and Mennonite Church USA's policy was that "sexual relationships are reserved for a man and a woman in marriage" and applied equally to faculty members who are heterosexual.
 He noted that two heterosexual employees had also been let go after having extramarital sexual relationships.

 However, in November 2013 EMU's Board of Trustees suspended the enforcement of its same-sex relationships policy and authorized Swartzendruber to lead a six-month study of whether or not to allow tenure-track faculty to pursue same-sex relationships without censure.

 On 16 July 2015, EMU's board added "sexual orientation" to their non-discrimination policy, allowing for the hiring of faculty and staff involved in same-sex marriages.

+This decision was criticized by member-universities of the Council for Christian Colleges and Universities (CCCU), prompting EMU to leave the organization in September 2015.